Now Available with Hexane-Free DHA & ARA

 - Baby's Only Organic® Dairy with DHA & ARA Formulas are Easily Digested

 Standard dairy-based formulas such as Baby's Only Organic® Dairy with DHA & ARA formula derive their protein from non-fat cow's milk without added whey.
 So these formulas are considered casein-predominant formulas.
-Healthy term babies have no problem digesting the casein found in standard dairy-based, casein predominant formulas such as Baby's Only Organic® Dairy Formula with DHA & ARA .4,5,6,7
+A healthy term child has no problem digesting the casein found in standard dairy-based, casein predominant formulas such as Baby's Only Organic® Dairy Formula with DHA & ARA .4,5,6,7

 Pediatric nutrition experts have stated: